Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 The one special exception is OpenSSL.
 Anything that uses OpenSSL *should* be built using Homebrew’s shipped OpenSSL and our test bot's post-install audit will warn of this when it is detected. (*Of course, there are exceptions to the exception.
 Not everything can be forced onto our OpenSSL)*.

-Because Homebrew’s OpenSSL is `keg_only` to avoid conflicting with the system sometimes formulae need to have environmental variables set or special configuration flags passed to locate our preferred OpenSSL; you can see this mechanism in the [clamav](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/clamav.rb#L28) formula.
+Because Homebrew’s OpenSSL is `keg_only` to avoid conflicting with the system, sometimes formulae need to have environmental variables set or special configuration flags passed to locate our preferred OpenSSL; you can see this mechanism in the [clamav](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/clamav.rb#L28) formula.
 Usually this is unnecessary because when OpenSSL is specified as a dependency Homebrew temporarily prepends the $PATH with that prefix.

 Homebrew maintains a special [tap that provides other useful dupes](https://github.com/Homebrew/homebrew-dupes).